mkpanq/cama/README.md

 - DrizzleORM for database operations
 - GoCardless Bank Data API for bank data retrieval

+### Agentic AI development
+I decided that due to a little chaos that has been created here, would be a good opportuity to learn how to effective use AI Agent in terms of development.
+That's why I decided to write less code by myself, but let the [Codex](https://chatgpt.com/codex) do the heavylifting for me.
+I think it's a good opportunity to learn how to use such tools and see what pros and cons are bringing to the table.

 ### Contact
 See my [profile](https://github.com/mkpanq) for contact info